Atletico Madrid’s Felipe matches Gueye’s unwanted Champions League record

 With that, he has now been given a red card for the second time in the 2021-22 tournament.
 He was first dismissed in a group stage game against Liverpool at Anfield.

-Senegal international and Paris Saint-Germain midfielder Idrissa Gueye is the most recent player to suffer this fortune following his expulsion in the 2020-21 campaign against RB Leipzig and Manchester City.
+Senegal international and Paris Saint-Germain midfielder Idrissa Gueye is the most recent player to suffer this fate following his expulsion in the 2020-21 campaign against RB Leipzig and Manchester City.

 Central African Republic international Geoffrey Kondogbia and Mozambique defender Reinildo Mandava were on parade from start to finish but could do little in helping Atleti.